 This experiment uses cyclohexane, an organic compound that is a liquid at room temperature, as the solvent.
 The unknown compound is a non-ionic organic molecule; therefore, i is equal to 1.
 The molecular weight of this unknown compound can be determined by observing the freezing point of a solution of the compound in cyclohexane and comparing it to the freezing point of pure cyclohexane.

 The compound cyclohexane has a melting point (or freezing point) of about 6 °C. A series of temperatures of pure cyclohexane are obtained as it cools down from room temperature through its freezing point in an ice bath.
 These temperatures are then plotted as a function of time.
 Similarly, temperatures of a solution of the unknown compound dissolved in cyclohexane are obtained as it cools down to the freezing point, which are also plotted.
 The plots should look similar to the plots in Figure 1.
 The Tf° and Tf values can be extrapolated, as shown.
+In Figure 1b, the temperature does not remain entirely constant as the solution freezes.
+The freezing point of the solution is the point at which it first begins to freeze and is indicated graphically by a change in the slope of the temperature-time curve.

 The molality, m, of a solution can be expressed in terms of the molar mass of the solute: